jameshanlon/jameshanlon.github.io/content/hex-processor.md

 useful reference for compilers and simulators, starting point for another project or just a curiosity in itself.

+First, to provide some background.
 The project is based on the Hex processor architecture that was designed by [David May](http://people.cs.bris.ac.uk/~dave) as a vehicle for teaching about how computers work at the University of Bristol, whilst being flexible enough to execute substantial programs and easily extensible.
 David provided a simulator